harkishanpansuriya/Flutter_Interview_Questions/questions.md

 ## 12. Flutter Widgets:

-- Widgets are the basic components that define your app’s UI.
-They determine how things look and behave, and whenever the app’s state changes, Flutter updates the widget tree to reflect those changes in the UI.
+- Widgets are the **building blocks** of a Flutter app’s UI.
+They define **how things look and behave**.
+When the app’s state changes, Flutter **rebuilds the widget tree** to update the UI automatically.

-The layers of a Flutter app created by "flutter create": Dart app, framework, engine, embedder, runner
-Dart App

-Composes widgets into the desired UI.
-Implements business logic.
-Owned by app developer.
-Framework (source code)

-Provides higher-level API to build high-quality apps (for example, widgets, hit-testing, gesture detection, accessibility, text input).
-Composites the app's widget tree into a scene.
-Engine (source code)

-Responsible for rasterizing composited scenes.
-Provides low-level implementation of Flutter's core APIs (for example, graphics, text layout, Dart runtime).
-Exposes its functionality to the framework using the dart:ui API.
-Integrates with a specific platform using the Engine's Embedder API.
-Embedder (source code)

-Coordinates with the underlying operating system for access to services like rendering surfaces, accessibility, and input.
-Manages the event loop.
-Exposes platform-specific API to integrate the Embedder into apps.
-Runner

-Composes the pieces exposed by the platform-specific API of the Embedder into an app package runnable on the target platform.
-Part of app template generated by flutter create, owned by app developer.

 ## 9. Flutter architecture